 Devin Sarno originally began recording & performing under the name “CRIB” in 1990 as a solo bass sound project focusing on improvised subsonics.
 Over time, this music evolved from high volume feedback experimentation to a sonic examination of the meditative properties of low-end drone music.
 Inspired by the unexpected nature of everyday ambience as well as the value of silence, Sarno’s sound work embraces the subtle and atmospheric.

-Sarno has toured both coasts of the United States, sharing concert bills with artists as diverse as: Thurston Moore (of Sonic Youth), Charles Gayle, Z’EV, Nels Cline (of Wilco), Foetus, Merzbow, Borbetomagus, Blonde Redhead, Pauline Oliveros, Masonna, Ben Harper, Gus Gus, William Hooker, Kato Hideki, Carla Bozulich, Banyan (feat.
-Mike Watt & Stephen Perkins), White Out & many others.
+Sarno has toured both coasts of the United States and shared concert bills and/or collaborated with artists such as: Thurston Moore, Nels Cline, Vincent Gallo, Joe Baiza, Mike Watt, Charles Gayle, Z’EV, Foetus, Lydia Lunch, Merzbow, Borbetomagus, G.E.
+Stinson, Blonde Redhead, Pauline Oliveros, Masonna, Ben Harper, Ken Vandermark, Petra Haden, Gus Gus, William Hooker, Kato Hideki, Carla Bozulich, White Out, Ang Wilson, Randy Randall, Tim Biskup, Elaine Carey & many others.

 In recent years, Sarno’s compositions have been featured in numerous commercial & short film projects that have been screened at renowned venues such as the Toronto & Venice Film Festivals and broadcast on network television (Bravo, CBS) as well as featured on the NYC Times Square Jumbotron.

 “A rich and genuinely beautiful music.
 If, on one hand, this sound is one of foreboding, its resonance, on the other, is deeply seductive.” – Motion UK